 “…later I was sent from Grantham for training to Manchester in a recruiting week … and we were allowed to go through the offices and warehouses encouraging young men to come in and join the Manchester Regiment and one of my fellow Sergeants took me down into the basement.
 He said “I’ve found something that will interest you”.
 It was Sergeant-Major Oddy who, without glasses, was reading the labels on bales of cloth and throwing them through a window to a man in a cart outside.
 And he wasn’t very pleased to see us.”

-The ‘Official History’ identifies A. Harrey, late Staffordshire Regiment as the the first Sergeant Major.
-RSM Harrey was subsequently commissioned and presumably replaced by Sergeant Major Oddy.
+The ‘Official History’ identifies Alfred Harrey, late Staffordshire Regiment as the the first Sergeant Major.
+RSM Harrey was subsequently commissioned Captain on 1st January 1915 and presumably replaced by Sergeant Major Oddy.
 RSM Oddy was replaced by 34 year old former Manchester Police Sergeant Henry Coates.
 Henry was living in Salford when he enlisted on 17th February 1915 and promoted to RSM the same day, presumably due to his sixteen year previous military experience with the Royal Welsh Fusiliers.
 This had included the occupation of Crete in 1897/98 and the relief of Peking in 1900.
 The succession of men appointed to the most senior Non Commissioned Officer (NCO) post, exemplifies the shortage of suitable men to command the new army recruits.

 The 1st, 2nd and 3rd City Battalions were re-named the 16th, 17th and 18th Battalion, Manchester Regiment respectively.
 Manchester hadn’t yet been knocked out of the men, as the General had prophesised and the Pals’ spirit remained.